 ("n" winner-redo "Next layout"))

-since Emacs 28, so here is how to do it in Emacs 28 by defining a keymap for repeat-mode.
-(If you're using >= Emacs 29, you don't have to tune anything.)
+So here is how to do that in Emacs 28 by defining a keymap using repeat-mode, nice!
+And, if you're using Emacs >= 29, you don't even have to tweak anything at all!

 (defvar w/winner-repeat-map